Kocher: Course

 The Schwarzer Kocher rises south of Oberkochen.
-The second source, the Weißer Kocher rises west of Unterkochen from many small sources.
+The second source, the Weißer Kocher rises west of Unterkochen village, located in district Ostalbkreis, municipality in Baden-Wuerttemberg state, from many small sources.
 The name Weißer Kocher comes from the white foam on the water when it quickly rushes over the stones.
 In contrast, the Schwarzer Kocher flows rather slowly and the covered ground gives the water a dark color.
 Both headwaters join in Unterkochen and flow north through the city of Aalen and Wasseralfingen until Hüttlingen, where the Kocher turns west in the direction of Abtsgmünd.
 Here the Lein river discharges into the Kocher.
 The Kocher then winds further north-west to Unterrot, where it receives the river Rot and continues to the cities Gaildorf and Schwäbisch Hall.
 Near Geislingen the Bühler river flows into the Kocher.
 In a wide curve the Kocher then turns west again, cutting into the plain of Hohenlohe and flowing through Künzelsau.
 It continues further to Neuenstadt am Kocher where it receives the Brettach river.
 Near Bad Friedrichshall the Kocher flows into the Neckar, a few Kilometers upstream from the mouth of the river Jagst, that flows more or less parallel north-east to the Kocher.